On This Page:

 Patients should avoid ibuprofen during and after radiation therapy, as it can raise the risk of getting an ulcer.

 If patients have pain in the stomach area, black stools or other side effects after radiation therapy, tell the radiation oncologist.
 A healthcare professional can prescribe medicines or supportive care accordingly.

 PanCAN Patient Services also has a free educational booklet for more information about supportive care.

 Radiation Therapy Video

 We’re Here to Help

 Information provided by the Pancreatic Cancer Action Network, Inc. (“PanCAN”) is not a substitute for medical advice, diagnosis, treatment or other health care services.
 PanCAN may provide information to you about physicians, products, services, clinical trials or treatments related to pancreatic cancer, but PanCAN does not recommend nor endorse any particular health care resource.
-In addition, please note that any personal information you provide to PanCAN’s associates during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
+In addition, please note that any personal information you provide to PanCAN’s Case Managers during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
 Stored constituent information may be used to inform PanCAN programs and activities.
 Information also may be provided in aggregate or limited formats to third parties to guide future pancreatic cancer research and treatment efforts.
 PanCAN will not provide personal directly identifying information (such as your name or contact information) to such third parties without your prior written consent unless required or permitted by law to do so.